 Information for Construction Volunteers

-With the exception of our weekday individual volunteers who may simply arrive on site without pre-registering (assuming you’ve already completed and submitted the Volunteer Form), all volunteers must be registered to work any of our build days, either directly with the RVHFH office with the Volunteer Manager, or through their group coordinators directly.
+With the exception of our weekday individual volunteers, who may simply arrive on site without pre-registering (assuming you’ve already completed and submitted the Volunteer Form), all volunteers must be registered to work on any of our build days, either directly with the RVHFH office with the Volunteer Manager, or through their group coordinators directly.

 Before You Come

 BE ON TIME: Our day begins at 8:15 AM and runs until 3:30 PM.
 Please be prepared to stay and work the entire time.

 PARKING: Parking can be limited at various build sites; therefore, we recommend carpooling whenever possible.